EiffelWebFramework/EWF/workbook/basics/basics.md

 The **WSF_RESPONSE** provides features to define the response with information such as HTTP status codes (10x,20x, 30x, 40x, and 50x), response headers (Content-Type, Content-Length, etc.) and obviously the body of the message itself.

-**APPLICATION** is the root class of our example, it launches the application, using the corresponding connector, Which connector? this depends how you want to run it cgi, fcgi,nino or standalone.
+**APPLICATION** is the root class of our example, it launches the application, using the corresponding connector, Which connector? this depends how do you want to run it `cgi`, `fcgi`, `standalone`.
 For development is recommended to use a standalone web server written in Eiffel, and run the execution within the EiffelStudio debugger.
 For production fcgi (or cgi) using Apache or another popular web server.

 ![Launcher Hierarchy](../Launcher Hierarchy.png "Launcher Hierarchy")